 - 1 egg

-- Peel potatoes and place into a medium-sized bowl.
+- Remove the skins and place potatoes in a medium-sized bowl.
 Use a potato masher to mash the potatoes until they are of a smooth consistency.
-Turn mashed potatoes onto a large board.
-Make sure that you have let the potatoes cool enough so when you add the egg it won't immediately cook.

 - Transfer the mashed potatoes onto a large board.
 (Make sure they are cool enough, so they won’t immediately cook the egg.)

 - Add 1 to 1½ cups of flour to the potatoes.
 Make a well on the center of the flour and add 1 to 1½ teaspoons salt.

 - Add the egg to the flour well and mix into the potato and flour.

 - When all of the flour has been fully incorporated into the potato mixture, add the remaining flour.
 Mix until all of the flour is absorbed and you get the texture of bread dough.

 - Take a small portion of the dough and roll it into a long log.
 Using a knife, cut the log into ½-inch pieces.
 To make the classic gnocchi shape, take a piece of gnocchi and roll it across a fork to leave the impression of the fork tines in the dough.